If you're feeling wary of a cleanser that doesn't rinse away, there may be a few good reasons to give the one-step wash a second look.

 Many no-rinse cleansers may especially be an advantage for people with sensitive skin.
 Because they don't usually involve an exfoliating component or the need for a washcloth, these products can help prevent irritation and are particularly well suited for sensitive skin.
 If your skin is oily or prone to breakouts from a buildup of dead skin cells, though, this might not be the option for you.

 At the end (and the beginning) of the day, no matter how long your skin care routine takes you to complete, great skin requires TLC.
 And what works for one person might not work for all -- or all of the time.
-To find out more about which no-rinse cleansers might suit your skin best, visit some of the links and articles on the next page.
+To find out more about which no-rinse cleansers might suit your skin best, visit some of the links and articles below.